netzke/netzke-core/README.md

 Help developing Netzke by submitting a pull request when you think others can benefit from it.

-If you feel particularily generous, you can donate a couple of bucks a week at [GitTip](https://www.gittip.com/uptomax).
+If you feel particularily generous, you can support the author by donating a couple bucks a week at [GitTip](https://www.gittip.com/uptomax).

 ## Useful links